sjoshuam/word_choice_communities/README.md

 + Hand – Gather Twitter handles for congresspersons and comparators
 + Pull - Pull Twitter data from the API
 + Mung - Process Twitter data to format suitable for modeling
-+ MODE – Find best hyperparameters for each model and fit models
++ Mode – Find best hyperparameters for each model and fit models
 + Eval - Analyse model performance and interpret models
 + Pptx - Generate briefing visualizations for key results
 + Show - generate poster visualization of the results